PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 zero-SWAP real-model owner before changing source.
 Do not extract an insufficiently characterized positive owner merely to advance source order;
 commit and push only a coherent verified unit and do not create a pull request.

+## Probable-NHWC axis sanitizer characterization: completed state

+The 245-line `_sanitize_probable_nhwc_axis_sensitive_ops` implementation
+remains in `lower_from_onnx2tf.py`; this checkpoint deliberately does not move or change production code.
+Its former sole direct fixture, the explicit-NCHW Concat no-op, is removed from the giant direct-builder test module and placed in `test_flatbuffer_direct_probable_nhwc_sanitizer.py` with three new positive characterization cases.

+The four-case focused contract now fixes:

+- SPLIT axis 1 to axis 3 repair on a probable-NHWC input, shared-axis copy-on- write, output metadata repair, unary propagation, and terminal NHWC-to-NCHW graph-output adapter insertion;
+- CONCATENATION axis 1 to axis 3 repair and SLICE begin/size rotation with
+  exact output shapes;
+- metadata-only unary and binary broadcast propagation, including its zero rewrite statistic;
+- preservation of an explicit NCHW Concat axis and public NCHW output.

+The focused suite passes `4 passed in 0.48s`.
+The changed-file branch regression collection passes `522 passed in 26.91s`; Ruff checks pass.
+No optional TensorFlow rerun is needed for this test-only checkpoint because no runtime or import boundary changed.

+Four strictly sequential real-model traces establish current production ownership evidence without a broad sweep.
+FastestDet has four zero results in 0.795 seconds, SiNet has eight zero results in 1.121 seconds, inference_ops15 has four zero results in 0.785 seconds, and LINEA has four zero results in 5.650 seconds.
+Every conversion succeeded and every process-tree monitor recorded SWAP zero.
+Positive production ownership is therefore not claimed; the positive semantic branches are fixed by the dedicated synthetic contract.

+The previous restart note incorrectly named PACK/UNPACK branches.
+The actual owner handles SPLIT, CONCATENATION, SLICE, unary metadata, binary broadcast metadata, and conditional terminal output adapters; this checkpoint corrects the record.

+Changed files are the new focused sanitizer characterization module, removal of its relocated import/test from the giant direct-builder test, and two branch documents.
+No production source, public API, CLI, artifact, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary trace and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+At restart, compare the complete old helper AST with a proposed pass owner, preserve both ordered production positions, and extend the four cases to run the owner and compatibility wrapper on deep copies.
+Use one of the fixed short zero-owner models for sequential pre/post byte-equivalence and SWAP control.
+Do not claim positive production ownership, and do not mix a semantic or indexed rewrite into the exact mechanical ownership move.